 - Nominally pinned or ‘simple’ connections – Connections whose bending stiffness is small enough to be ignored, with rotation capacity.
 Nominally pinned connections are generally used in braced frames.

-- Rigid or continuous frames – Frames where the resistance to lateral loads is provided by the stiffness of the members and the continuity of the connections.
+- Rigid or continuous frames – Frames where the resistance to lateral loads is provided by the stiffness of the members and rigid connections.
 There is no requirement for bracing in a continuous frame.

-- Shear forces – The sum of the loads applied along the length of a member.
-The shear force is usually at a maximum at the ends of the member and is transferred by the connections into the support.
+- Shear forces – Internal forces perpendicular to the longitudinal axis of a member.
+The shear force due to a uniform load is a maximum at the ends of the member and is transferred by the connections into the support.